-Adobong atay or Chicken Liver Adobo is made by simmering chicken liver in a sweet and savoury sauce made with onions, ginger, garlic, pepper, oyster sauce, soy sauce, vinegar, sugar and oil.
-Adobong atay or Chicken Liver Adobo is a variant of the Filipino classic adobo and seared chicken liver pieces greatly compliments the tanginess of the sauce with little hints of heat from the black pepper.
-So make this chicken liver adobo by following our recipe and you will find a great dish that can be served with steamed rice.
+Adobong Atay ng Manok or Chicken Liver Adobo is a Filipino dish, where chicken liver and onions cooked in a sauce made by ginger, garlic, pepper, oyster sauce, soy sauce, vinegar, sugar and oil.
+Adobong atay or Chicken Liver Adobo where seared chicken liver pieces greatly compliments the tanginess of the sauce with little hints of heat from the black pepper.
+Follow our recipe and you will find a great dish that can be served with steamed rice.

 ADOBONG ATAY NG MANOK (CHICKEN LIVER ADOBO)